-The process of building out an effective scorecard may seem intimidating, but just think of it as helping you to zoom in on your ideal candidate!
+The process of building out an effective scorecard may seem intimidating, but just think of it as helping you to imagine your ideal candidate!

-Step 1: Have a Kick-Off Meeting
+Step 1: Have a job kickoff meeting

-When you determine the need for a new role, schedule a kick-off meeting, which will help set up the search successfully from the start.
+When you determine the need for a new role, schedule a job kickoff meeting, which will help set up the search successfully from the start.
 During this meeting, collaborate with the whole hiring team to define what short-term (90-day) and long-term (365-day) success looks like in this role.
 You can also begin to draft the required skills, traits, and qualifications to be successful.

-Step 2: Determine the Scorecard Attributes
+Step 2: Determine the job's scorecard attributes

 Use the 90-day and 365-day definitions of success for the role to define testable attributes.

-Step 3: Set up Focus Attributes
+Step 3: Set up scorecard focus attributes

-Be realistic.
+- Be realistic.
 Only include attributes that someone would truly need to be successful in the role.
 If you've gone beyond those necessary skills and traits, you're probably describing a unicorn!

-Make it a work in progress.
+- Make it a work in progress.
 Don't worry about making it perfect immediately.
 You can always iterate later once you've met a few candidates.